This is box two of a six-month subscription to Glossybox.

 The lacquer is free of toxins and quick dry but I have to say I’m really not sure about the colour.

-ncLA, who are a high end beauty brand based in Los Angeles, want to offer a "little bit of Californian love on your fingertips" and pride themselves on their collaborations with niche fashion labels and Glamour Magazine in 2012.
+ncLA, who is a high-end beauty brand based in Los Angeles, want to offer a “little bit of Californian love on your fingertips” and pride themselves on their collaborations with niche fashion labels and Glamour Magazine in 2012.

 |Carmex Moisture Lip Balm in Berry Sheer Tint|